YNJ27/VisionAttend-FastAPI_server/README.md

-# Vision Attend – FastAPI Backend
+# Vision Attend – FastAPI Server

 **Vision Attend** is a real-time classroom attendance automation system powered by Siamese Neural Network and Triplet Loss.
 This backend handles camera streaming, face detection, and prediction.